Prag8855/aab/frontend/content/guides/driving-licence.md

 - **The distance**
     If you take intensive lessons, choose a school near you.
 - **The reviews**
     Read the school's reviews on Google Maps.
-Don't trust the rating; German businesses often delete negative reviews.[^21] Check if they make you more classes than you need.
+Don't trust the reviews too much; German businesses often delete negative reviews.[^21] Check if they make you more classes than you need.

-You can start driving classes as soon as you find a driving school.
-You need permission from the *[[Bürgeramt]]* to take the practical exam.

-If you already have a car licence (*Klasse B*), you can skip some of the theory classes when you get your motorcycle licence.[^24]

 ## 2. First aid course